quorn23/piholeparser/RecentRunLogs/TopLevelScripts/15-Processing-Top-Level-Domains/Public-Suffix.md

 ## Pinging Source To Check Host Availability
 ## Checking If List Updated Online
 ## Determining Download Attempt
+* Public-Suffix List Unavailable To Download.
+Attempted to use Mirror.
+Sun May 27 00:21:15 UTC 2018
 ## Attempting To Download List
 ## Checking File Size
 ## Attempting Creation Of Mirror File